iPad 6 Wi-Fi Microphone Assembly Replacement

 - Pop in a second opening pick right where you made that gap.

-- Gently slide the pick towards the bottom-left corner of your device to break that adhesive seal.
+- Slide it gently toward the bottom-left corner of your device to loosen the adhesive.

-- Keep the pick in place at the bottom-left corner to stop that sticky stuff from sealing back up.
+- Leave the pick stuck in the corner to keep the adhesive from sealing back up.

 Step 8

-- If your opening pick decides to stick to the adhesive like it's having a cozy moment, just give it a little 'roll' along the side of the iPad.
-This will help you keep separating that adhesive like a pro!
+- If the opening pick gets stuck in the adhesive, just give it a little roll along the side of the iPad to help it break free and keep separating the adhesive like a pro.

 Step 9

-- Gently slide the first opening pick to the top-left corner of your device to break that pesky adhesive seal.
+- Slide the first opening pick towards the top-left corner of your device to gently break the adhesive's grip.

-- Keep the pick in place at the top-left corner to stop the adhesive from sealing back up.
-You're doing great!
+- Once the pick is in the top-left corner, leave it there to keep the adhesive from sticking back together.

 Step 10

-- Warm up an iOpener and stick it on the top edge of your device for a solid two minutes to loosen things up.
+- Grab an iOpener, heat it up, and let it work its magic on the top edge of your device for a solid two minutes.

 Tools Used